 The aim of the program is to develop social workers with generically based skills for working with individuals, families, communities, and groups.
 Students receive an education which prepares them to work in urban centres and rural settings.
 A special emphasis is placed on the importance of identifying local needs and developing the means of meeting these needs in the context of available resources.

 There is a residency regulation requiring students to take specific courses on the St. John's campus.
 Although the majority of courses are taught on-campus, selected courses are occasionally taught by distance delivery, which uses a variety of teaching methods including web-based format, traditional correspondence (reading packages, mailed assignments), and teleconference.

 The School of Social Work has undertaken a major re-design of the Bachelor of Social Work program whereby students will be considered for formal entry to the new program starting in Fall of 2009 in accordance with the admission requirements and regulations detailed under Admission/Readmission Regulations for the Bachelor of Social Work Program, Admission Requirements.

 Students formally admitted or readmitted to the Bachelor of Social Work program prior to Fall 2009 and who intend to complete the requirements of the degree as in effect at the time of their acceptance are required to complete their program no later than April 30, 2011.
 Social Work courses applicable to this program will be phased out as the corresponding year of the revised program is introduced.
 Only the Social Work courses associated with the revised program will be available after April 30, 2011.

 In addition to their course work, students are required to complete two supervised internships.

 Although consideration will be given to all factors affecting the location and type of internship, the final decision regarding placement rests with the School.

 Students are responsible for all costs associated with internships including travel and accommodation.

-Placements for most students will include residence in a centre away from St. John's, Mount Pearl, and Corner Brook.
-This normally occurs in the final year of the program.
+Placements for most students will include residence in a location away from urban centres.